mhueb/jmxcli/README.md

 		<optional jars>
 ```

+You may need additional jars to support special protocols.
-For use with jboss-as 7 add jboss-client.jar int lib folder.
+For use with jboss-as-7 add jboss-client.jar into lib folder.